awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation.md

 # AWS Systems Manager Automation<a name="systems-manager-automation"></a>

 Systems Manager Automation simplifies common maintenance and deployment tasks of EC2 instances and other AWS resources\.
-Automation enables you to do the following\.
+Automation enables you to do the following:
 + Build Automation workflows to configure and manage instances and AWS resources\.
 + Create custom workflows or use pre\-defined workflows maintained by AWS\.
 + Receive notifications about Automation tasks and workflows by using Amazon CloudWatch Events\.